Blog

 What Is the Main Difference Between Mitragynine and 7-Hydroxymitragynine?

 The main difference lies in their abundance and potency.
-Mitragynine is the primary and most abundant alkaloid in allkratom varieties, making up the majority of the active compounds.
+Mitragynine is the primary and most abundant alkaloid in all kratom varieties, making up the majority of the active compounds.
 7-hydroxymitragynine exists in much smaller quantities but is significantly more potent per unit.
 Additionally, mitragynine tends to produce more balanced effects, while 7-oh delivers more intense effects even at trace levels.
 The difference between mitragynine and 7-hydroxymitragynine also includes their origin, as 7-oh forms both naturally and as a metabolite when the body processes mitragynine.

 Is 7-Hydroxymitragynine Stronger Than Mitragynine?

 Yes, 7-hydroxymitragynine is considerably stronger than mitragynine.
-Even though 7-oh appears in much lower concentrations in naturalkratomaterial, its effects are disproportionately powerful due to its higher affinity for opioid receptors.
+Even though 7-oh appears in much lower concentrations in natural kratom material, its effects are disproportionately powerful due to its higher affinity for opioid receptors.
 This is why a small amount of a product high in 7-oh can produce effects comparable to a much larger dose of standard leaf where mitragynine dominates.
 Users who want more potent effects often seek out products with elevated 7-oh content.

 How Is Mitragynine Converted to 7-Hydroxymitragynine?

 Mitragynine converts to 7-hydroxymitragynine naturally through metabolic processes in the body.
-When you consumekratom, enzymes in your liver partially transform mitragynine into 7-oh as part of the digestion and processing of the alkaloids.
+When you consume kratom, enzymes in your liver partially transform mitragynine into 7-oh as part of the digestion and processing of the alkaloids.
 This conversion also happens to some degree during the drying and aging ofkratoleaves, which is why older or differently processed products sometimes show higher 7-oh levels than fresh leaf material.

 Does Higher 7-Hydroxymitragynine Mean Better Quality Kratom?